rishabhdhenkawat/DBMS_proj/README.md

 # Database-Design

-Library Management System
+Book Store Management System

 A Web Application for librarians to manage the data, which includes features.
 - Search option
-- Check-in
+- Check-in of stock
-- Check-out
+- Check-out stock
 - Option for making new entries
-- Manage fines
+- Manage Payment
-- Adding a borrower account
+- Adding a customer account

-The project involves the creation of database host application that interfaces with a backend SQL database implementing a Library Management System.
-Users of this system are understood to be librarians.
+The project involves the creation of database host application that interfaces with a backend SQL database implementing a Book Store Management System.
+Users of this system are understood to be shopkeepers.
 All application work is done in python.mysql

 python are to be installed in the system along with 3 python's APIs install using 'pip install "API name"'-